1. Admission fees: to scenic spots as listed in the itinerary;

 Board the AmaDara at My Tho Port.
-Meet your fellow travelers at a Welcome Dinner as the ship cruises to Cai Be (B, L, D)
+Meet your fellow travelers at a Welcome Dinner as the ship cruises to Cai Be.
+(D)

-You will have the opportunity to get an authentic experience and take a traditional “xe-loi” (trishaw) ride around the town, with stops at silk-making and rattan mat workshops, followed by a boat ride through the narrow channels of hte Mekong River to “Evergreen Island.”
+You will have the opportunity to take a traditional “xe-loi” (trishaw) ride through the narrow channels of the Mekong River to “Evergreen Island.”

-After lunch on board, you’ll explore the highlights of the city, followed by a visit to the Royal Palace, the spectacular Silver Pagoda and the National Museum, which has an outstanding collection of Khmer crafts.
+After lunch on board, you will explore the highlights of the city, followed by a visit to the Royal Palace, the spectacular Silver Pagoda and the National Museum, which has an outstanding collection of Khmer crafts.

 After returning to the ship, enjoy Khmer folk dancing performed by local children in the Saigon Lounge.
 (B, L, D)

 Visit Oudong, Cambbodia’s former royal capital from the early 17th century until 1866.